Anisotropic MagnetoMemristance: Supplementary Note 1

 Assume then that $M_x(\theta)=M_r(t,\theta) \cos(\theta)$ and $M_y(\theta)=M_r(t,\theta) \sin(\theta)$, and assume that $M^2=M_x^2+M_y^2+M_z^2$ is conserved.
 A first-order resistanceless state is thus given by

 from which it follows that $M_z=M\cos(f_t(\theta))$ and $M_r(\theta)=M\sin(f_t(\theta))$, for an arbitrary function of $f_t(\theta)$.
 This implies that there is an infinite family of magnetic configurations which has effectively zero magnetically induced resistance.
 As an example, consider $M_z=0$.
 In this case we must have $M_x=M \sin(\theta)$ and $M_y=M \cos(\theta)$.
-These are states pointing towards or away from the center of the ring at all $\theta$, e.g. radial magnetic states along the ring.
+These are states pointing towards or away from the center of the {annulus} at all $\theta$, e.g. radial magnetic states along the {annulus}.

 \textit{Constant magnetic states} If $\hat{\boldsymbol{m}}_t(\theta)$ is constant instead, we have

 from which we obtain